yiisoft/docs/guide/en/runtime/logging.md

 - `info` - Interesting events.
 Example: User logs in, SQL logs.
 - `debug` - Detailed debug information.

 Each method has two arguments.
-First is message.
-Second is context array that typically contains structured data that doesn't fit message well but still does provide imporant information.
+First is a message.
+Second is context array that typically contains structured data that doesn't fit message well but still does provide important information.
 In case exception is provided as context, it should be passed in "exception" key.
 Another special key is "category".
 Categories are handy to better organize and filter log messages.